vladsavelyev/wdl-workflows/README.md

 **Important**: Make sure to schedule your VM workers in a region that's colocated with your data buckets, to avoid incurring high network egress costs.
 Don't move large files like BAMs between continents: copying 1 TB of data from the US to Australia costs 190 USD.
-Adjust the `default-zones` attribute in the template if necessary.
+Adjust the `zones` attribute in the template if necessary.

 To run Cromwell, first edit `cromwell.template.conf` to replace the following values in angle brackets: